Myanmar protesters back on streets despite police violence - WTMJ

 Human Rights Watch cited a doctor at a Naypyitaw hospital as saying the woman was in critical condition.
 The doctor said the woman had a projectile lodged in her head, believed to be a bullet that had penetrated the back of the right ear, and had lost significant brain function.
 The doctor said a man had been also been treated with an upper body wound consistent with that of live ammunition.

-“Myanmar police should immediately end the use of excessive and lethal force” against the protesters, said the statement from the New York-based watchdog.

-Video from Mandalay on Tuesday showed riot police firing into the air and flailing away with batons at nonviolent demonstrators.
-State television network MRTV, in one of its few reports on the protests, broadcast scenes it claimed showed the protesters carrying out the violence.
+State television network MRTV, in one of its few reports on the protests, on Tuesday night broadcast scenes it claimed showed the protesters were responsible for the violence.

-Protesters have been marching in defiance of orders Monday night banning rallies and gatherings of more than five people, as well as motorized processions, while also imposing an 8 p.m. to 4 a.m. curfew.
+“Myanmar police should immediately end the use of excessive and lethal force” the New York-based watchdog urged.

+No major incidents were reported in connection with the big turnout at Wednesday’s protest in Mandalay.
+Social media users said 82 people who had been arrested were freed due to the work of local lawyers.

+Medical students and personnel and Buddhist monks were among a huge cross-section of residents who marched in Mandalay, but the most social media buzz was generated by a contingent of shirtless muscled men with well-defined six-packs who were said to be members of a fitness gym.

 Kyi Toe, a spokesman for the party, wrote on Facebook that the army broke into the headquarters in Yangon and another office and took away documents and computer hardware.
 The headquarters was shuttered Wednesday.